synapsecns/sanguine/packages/docs/docs/consensus/crosschainmessaging.md

     Synapse_Chain->>Synapse_Chain: Wait optimistic period<br/> before allowing tips to be collected.
     Guard_1->>Synapse_Chain: Good Guard observes receipt<br/> posted on Synapse Chain.
     Guard_1->>Chain_B: Good Guard checks if receipt<br/> is valid on Chain B<br/> and learns it is NOT valid.
-    Guard_1->>Chain_B: Good Guard submits a claim against<br/> Malicious Notary regarding falsified receipt<br/> on Chain B.<br/> Chain B sends a System Message to the Syanpse Chain<br/> in order to get the Malicious Notary slashed. <br/>Chain B will halt all trust of the malicious Notary.
+    Guard_1->>Chain_B: Good Guard submits a claim against<br/> Malicious Notary regarding falsified receipt<br/> on Chain B.<br/> Chain B sends a System Message to the Synapse Chain<br/> in order to get the Malicious Notary slashed. <br/>Chain B will halt all trust of the malicious Notary.
 ```